Our Approach

 CJI has developed strong links with Inspectorates based in Northern Ireland and elsewhere in the United Kingdom.

-The Inspectorate will often work in partnership with His Majesty’s Inspectorate of Prisons (HMIP); His Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRD), His Majesty’s Crown Prosecution Service Inspectorate (HMCPSI); and His Majesty's Inspectorate of Probation (HMI Probation).
+The Inspectorate will often work in partnership with His Majesty’s Inspectorate of Prisons (HMIP); His Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS), His Majesty’s Crown Prosecution Service Inspectorate (HMCPSI); and His Majesty's Inspectorate of Probation (HMI Probation).

 It has also worked with the Northern Ireland Regulatory and Quality Improvement Authority (RQIA); Northern Ireland’s Education and Training Inspectorate (ETI); the Office of the Northern Ireland Commissioner for Children and Young People (NICCY); the Northern Ireland Human Rights Commission (NIHRC); and the Northern Ireland Audit Office (NIAO).